AgatheLeclerc/Code_CEA/README.md

 # Code_Stage

+This is the code I wrote during my M1 internship at CEA, to study the neutrino-nucleus simulations with the NEUT simulation files

 ## Disclaimer
-* I am a beginner in ROOT C++ so there is probably in the code some mistakes
+* I am a beginner in ROOT C++ so there is probably some mistakes in the code
 * The code is not optimised, there are a lot of void function that are slight variation of each other
 * The files used in the code are to heavy to be put in the Github